shawnscoding/reactjs-crontab/README.md

     fn: RequestSomething,
     id: '3',
     config: '*-15,19-*-11,12-*',
-    // Execute In November, December At 3PM, 7PM every minute
+    // Execute In November, December At 3PM and 7PM every minute
     // Note that this is implemented in two different hour
     name: 'Request Something',
     description: 'Send API'